dev-skjena/quicktalk/Backend/README.md

-# QuickTalk Chat App Frontend
+# QuickTalk Chat App Backend

 Welcome to the QuickTalk Chat App!
 This is a React-based chat application that allows users to communicate in real-time.